What Is Paranoia?

-Clinical paranoia is something more.
-It’s a rare mental health condition where you believe others are unfair, lying, or actively trying to harm you, even when there’s no proof.
-You don’t think you’re paranoid at all because, as the old saying goes, “It isn’t paranoia if they’re really out to get you.”
+Clinical paranoia is more severe.
+It’s a rare mental health condition in which you believe that others are unfair, lying, or actively trying to harm you when there’s no proof.
+You don’t think you’re paranoid at all because you feel sure it’s true.
+As the old saying goes, “It isn’t paranoia if they’re really out to get you.”

 Too Little Sleep

-A single restless night won’t likely cause paranoid thoughts.
+A single restless night probably won’t cause paranoid thoughts.
 But if you often go without sleep, it can start to take a toll.
-You might not think as clearly, and you’re more likely to clash with others or misunderstand them.
-It may start to look like others are purposely working against you when they’re just behaving as usual.
-If you’re already prone to mental illness and you go without sleep for long enough, you could even start to see and hear things that aren’t there (hallucinations).
+You might not think as clearly, and you’re more likely to clash with others or have misunderstandings with them.
+It may start to look like people are working against you when they’re just acting like they always do.
+If you go without sleep for long enough, you could even start to see and hear things that aren’t there (your doctor will call them hallucinations).

-Adults should shoot for 7-9 hours a night to stay alert and mentally healthy.
+Adults should shoot for 7 to 9 hours of sleep a night to stay alert and mentally healthy.

 When the tension ratchets up in your life, you could start to feel more suspicious of other people.
 And the stress doesn’t have to be something negative like illness or job loss.
 Even a happy occasion, like a wedding, can create a kind of stress that brings out paranoid thoughts along with the joy.

 Schizophrenia, another serious disorder, can make it hard to tell what’s real and what’s imagined.
-Typically, you simply don’t know when your thoughts have become paranoid.
-Friends, loved ones, or medical professionals often have to point it out and try and help you get treatment.
+Most of the time, you simply don’t know when your thoughts have become paranoid.
+Friends, loved ones, or medical professionals often have to point it out and try to help you get treatment.

-Just because you feel paranoid about others from time to time, doesn’t mean you have a psychiatric disorder.
-The fact that you’re aware that your thoughts are not logical or reasonable could be a sign of good mental health.
-Still, if it happens all the time or starts to get in the way of your home or work life, consider talking to your doctor or a mental health care provider.
+Just because you feel paranoid or worry about what others think about you from time to time doesn’t mean you have a psychiatric disorder.
+The fact that you know your thoughts don’t make sense could be a sign of good mental health.
+But if these paranoid feelings happen all the time or start to get in the way of your home or work life, you might want to talk to your doctor or a mental health care provider.

-Drugs like marijuana and hallucinogens (LSD, psychotropic mushrooms) have chemicals that make some people paranoid for short periods.
-Once the chemicals leave your system, the paranoia goes away too.
-Days or weeks of intense alcohol abuse also can cause short-term paranoia, and over the long term, it can lead to more consistent paranoia and even hallucinations.
+Drugs like marijuana, hallucinogens (LSD, psychotropic mushrooms), and stimulants (cocaine, methamphetamine) have chemicals that make some people paranoid for short periods.
+Once the chemicals leave your system, the paranoia goes away, too.
+Days or weeks of intense alcohol abuse also can cause short-term paranoia, and over the long term, it can lead to ongoing paranoia and even hallucinations.

-Drugs also can take minor symptoms of paranoia-linked anxiety or depression and make them much worse.
-If you’re prone to mental illness, they might even trigger a psychiatric disorder with true clinical paranoia as a symptom.
+If paranoid thoughts are making you anxious or if you have minor symptoms of depression, drugs can make them much worse.
+In some people, they can trigger a psychiatric disorder with true clinical paranoia as a symptom.

 Alcohol can also worsen paranoia.
 Plus, it makes us less inhibited, which makes it harder to control these feelings.